 What can’t be learned through online tutorials is how to convey a brand’s main message through a logo.
 This is knowledge that can only be learned by studying marketing psychology.

-Your logo should accurately represent your brand.
+Your custom logo should accurately represent your brand.
 Having a meaningless logo that simply looks good is an option, but that only works with incredibly simple logos.
-Even so, the logo matches the brand in some way.
+Even so, the logo design matches the brand in some way.
 For example, Apple’s logo is an apple.
 It’s a simple design, but it quickly became the company’s brand identity.

 6. You need image files optimized for the web